Corona Family Jumps Out Window To Escape Fire

 BY ARIEL HERNANDEZ

-A woman, her four children and two dogs leapt to safety from a second-floor window after a Sunday morning fire in the basement of their Corona building trapped them in their apartment.
+A woman, four children and two dogs escaped out of a second-floor window after a Sunday morning fire in the basement of their Corona building trapped them in their apartment.

 At approximately 10 a.m., Ramonita Rosa, 34, her daughters Arianna, 16, and Gianna, 10, niece Jaylynn, 12, and nephew Jacob, 10, were awakened by screaming neighbors, who were shouting “fire!”